suzyeaston/suzyeastonca/lousy-outages/README.md

 ## Development

 Polling runs via WP-Cron (`lousy_outages_poll`).
+A separate background refresh (`lousy_outages_cron_refresh`) updates the snapshot and "Last fetched" timestamp every 15 minutes; on low-traffic sites, point a system cron at `wp-cron.php` to keep it firing.
 Results are stored in an option and also exposed at `/wp-json/lousy-outages/v1/status`.

 ## How to subscribe to RSS